Accessibility Audits

-An accessibility audit helps ensure that your product works for people with disabilities.
+An accessibility audit helps ensure that your product works for people with disabilities and the many people who use accessibility tools.

 Digital accessibility audit reports

-Our IAAP-certified experts will manually examine your content for compliance with American and international standards for accessibility.
-These include the Americans with Disabilities Act (ADA), Section 508, and the Web Content Accessibility Guidelines (WCAG).
+Our experienced IAAP-certified experts will manually review your content for compliance with American and international standards for accessibility.
+These include the Americans with Disabilities Act (ADA), Section 508, and the Web Content Accessibility Guidelines (WCAG) 2.1 and 2.2.

-You'll get a full report that precisely describes any issues we discover, and how you can fix them.
+You'll get a full report that describes any issues, and how you can fix them.

 IAAP icon in the middle of a large light blue circle.
 Three small circles overlapping with it and in those circles it says, 'ADA', 'WCAG', and 'Section 508' respectively.